alflennik/use-flow/documentation/tutorial.md

   When the hash changes, we need to synchronize its latest value with the state of our component, and that's what `setPage` is doing.

-  Now to explain why `onHashChange` is a special function separate from the event listener:
+  Now to explain why `onHashChange` is assigned to a variable instead of being passed directly to the event listener:
 - ```js
   return () => {
     window.removeEventListener("hashchange", onHashChange, false);